-Discover the Bachelor of Arts in Sociology.
-In this video, Dr. Matthew Laubacher, Lead Faculty in the Center for Enhancement of First-Year Experience in the College of Arts and Sciences, explains what you can expect to learn during the degree program and how it will prepare you for a rewarding career in sociology.
+Discover the Bachelor of Arts in Sociology from Ashford University.
+In this video, Dr. Matthew Laubacher, Lead Faculty in the Center for Enhancement of First-Year Experience in the College of Arts and Sciences, explains what you can expect to learn during the sociology degree program and how it will prepare you for a rewarding career in sociology.

 Careers in Sociology

-When you complete your Bachelor of Arts in Sociology, you will be prepared for a career in which a broad background and general knowledge in the field of sociology are requirements.
-Take a look at your potential career options.
+When you complete your bachelor’s in sociology, you will be prepared for a career in which a broad background and general knowledge in the field of sociology are requirements.
+Take a look at your potential career options below.